 As if all-too-aware of the criticisms they had earned for introducing electronic elements into their sound variously over the past decade (and change), Weezer went in completely the opposite direction with OK Human.
-Recording using only 'analogue' instrumentation, the band made use of a 38-piece orchestra to produce some of the most epic-sounding Weezer songs in years, owing a debt to the baroque pop stylings of The Beach Boys' Pet Sounds and Harry Nilsson's Nilsson Sings Newman.
+Recording using only 'analogue' instrumentation, the band made use of a 38-piece orchestra to produce some of the most epic-sounding Weezer songs in years, owing a debt to the baroque pop stylings of The Beach Boys (opens in new tab)' Pet Sounds (opens in new tab) and Harry Nilsson's Nilsson Sings Newman.

 Weezer's tendency towards gimmicks is enough to give any fan serious stress, but here it pays off in 12 wonderfully warm slices of pop greatness.
 All My Favourite Songs and Playing My Piano are among the catchiest Weezer songs since The White Album, while the album's more melancholic moments feel more poignant with such instrumental range unfolding in the background of each song.